South Korean court jails former president Park for 24 years

 Her ouster from office last year led to a presidential election won by the liberal Moon Jae-in, whose conciliatory stand on North Korea has underpinned a significant warming of ties between the rival neighbours.

-Moon’s office said Park’s fate was “heartbreaking” not only for herself but for the country, and added that history that was not remembered history would be repeated.
+Moon’s office said Park’s fate was “heartbreaking” not only for herself but for the country, and added that history that was not remembered would be repeated.

 “We will not forget today,” the office said.

-Prosecutors accused Park of colluding with Choi to receive 7 billion won from Lotte Group for favours, while pressuring big businesses to bankroll non-profit foundations run by Choi’s family and confidants.
+Two predecessors, Chun Doo-hwan and Roh Tae-woo, were convicted in 1996 of mutiny, treason and corruption and sentenced to long prison terms but both received presidential pardons and were freed after a couple of years.

-Park was also charged with taking bribes totalling 29.8 billion won from Samsung, the world’s biggest maker of smartphones and semiconductors.
+But Moon took office pledging to end the practice of pardoning public and corporate officials convicted of corruption.

-Choi was convicted and jailed for 20 years after a separate trial in February.
+Park’s friend, Choi, was convicted and jailed for 20 years after a separate trial in February.

 The chairman of the Lotte Group, the country’s fifth-largest conglomerate, Shin Dong-bin, was jailed for two years and six months.